Personal Development

 Ways to Manage Stress and Balance Family

-By |2022-09-28T08:56:29+00:00September 28th, 2022|Featured, Individual Counseling, Personal Development|
+2024-09-28T12:41:55+00:00September 28th, 2022|Featured, Individual Counseling, Personal Development|

 Stress is difficult not to experience.
 It is the innate ability of our bodies to recognize danger and react to it by running away or preparing to fight.
 However, we no longer need to worry about hungry animals chasing after us for their dinner.
 Still, we must manage stress from other stressors like mortgage payments, rent, utilities, grocery prices, transportation issues, and work problems.
 How can we balance family life with other stressors when the child-rearing season is a stressor?
 Find ways to manage stress as a family instead of trying to do it alone.
 It is time to combine relaxation with quality family time.
 There are ways to manage stress and balance family, and a Christian counselor can help you learn them.
 Effects of chronic stress Stress raises cortisol in the body and creates a cascade of adverse effects.
 The following are common symptoms of chronic stress: Rapid heart rate Increased blood pressure Changes in appetite Rapid changes in weight Gastrointestinal issues Susceptible to illness and viruses Sleep problems Anxiety Depression Headaches Chronic inflammation Hormone imbalance Heart attack Stroke Diabetes Memory problems Panic attacks Unexplained aches and pains Chronic stress causes physical, emotional, and mental problems.
 If you are experiencing any of the listed symptoms, check with your primary doctor to rule out any medical conditions.
 A counselor can also help you narrow down the source of your stress and offer suggestions on minimizing the impact on your health.
 We often forget to lean on God when we feel our worries and fears suffocate us.
 But God should be our first line of defense.
 The Bible commands us not to fear.
 The most spiritual beneficial activity you can engage in with your family is reading the Bible together.
-Spending a few minutes daily as a family to pray, study, [...]
+Spending a few minutes daily as a family to pray, [...]

 Comments Off on Ways to Manage Stress and Balance Family